LaunchCodeEducation/skills-back-end-java/glossary/README.md

 </aside>

 <aside class="aside-example" markdown="1">
-Polymorhism may be realized via interfaces.
-An alternative designn approach to the example above would be to have `Pet` be an interface, and then implement the `Pet` interface with the classes `Dog` and `Cat`.
+Polymorphism may be realized via interfaces.
+An alternative design approach to the example above would be to have `Pet` be an interface, and then implement the `Pet` interface with the classes `Dog` and `Cat`.
 Then, similarly, variables and properties of type `Pet` may be assigned instances of `Dog` and `Cat`.
 As above, it is then only allowed to call methods that are part of the `Pet` interface.
 </aside>

 **primitive**: A built-in non-class type.
 Common primitives include `int`, `double`, `char`, and `boolean`.
 Each primitive type has a corresponding class type (e.g. `Integer`, `Double`, and so on).